 Chief Information Security Officer - AIG

-Mr. Baich leads Wells Fargo’s Enterprise Information Security Organization, within Corporate Risk.
-Prior to joining Wells Fargo in 2012, he was a principal at Deloitte & Touche, where he led the Global Cyber Threat and Vulnerability Management practice.
-Previous roles include serving as the Naval Information Warfare officer for the National Security Agency and as special assistant to the deputy director for the National Infrastructure Protection Center at the Federal Bureau of Investigation.
+Mr. Baich leads AIG’s cybersecurity risk management program.
+Prior to joining AIG, he was Chief Information Security Officer for Wells Fargo and Company.
+Previous roles include leading the Global Cyber Threat and Vulnerability Management practice as a principal at Deloitte & Touche, serving as the Naval Information Warfare officer for the National Security Agency (NSA), and serving as special assistant to the deputy director for the National Infrastructure Protection Center at the Federal Bureau of Investigation (FBI).
 Mr. Baich retired from the U.S. military after more than 20 years of service.

 Former Acting Secretary - U.S. Department of Homeland Security

 Rand Beers became the Acting Secretary of the U.S. Department of Homeland Security (DHS) on September 6, 2013.
 Previously he served as Acting Deputy Secretary from May 2013 until September 2013.
 In June 2009, Beers was nominated by President Barack Obama and confirmed by the U.S. Senate to serve as the Under Secretary for the National Protection and Programs Directorate (NPPD) at DHS where he led NPPD’s integrated efforts to reduce risks to physical, cyber and communications infrastructures.
 Throughout his service at DHS prior to becoming Acting Secretary, Beers was a trusted advisor to the Secretary of Homeland Security, providing invaluable counsel and guidance on a wide spectrum of homeland security issues, from counterterrorism efforts to cybersecurity.